Munish0123/data_science_project/README.md

 This is a data visualisation project in R. I collected this dataset using spotify API with the help of spotifyr package.Web API provides access to user related data, like playlists and music that the user saves in the Your Music library.
 Such access is enabled through selective authorization, by the user.
 This is a datset of my top 100 most listened (or played) tracks on spotify.

 As data science is mostly about answering question with the help of data, visualising the data is a big part of it.
-So, In this project I tried to visualise with different plots and tried to find some answer with the visualisation.
+So, In this project I tried to visualise with different plots(graphs) and tried to find some answer with the visualisation. which makes the things easy to understand

 #### R packages used: